lightbasenl/platforms/packages/eslint-config/README.md

 ### Typescript

-[Typescript ESLint](http://typescript-eslint.io/) is automatically enabled if either `tsconfig.eslint.json` or `tsconfig.json` is present, preferring to use the former.
+[Typescript ESLint](http://typescript-eslint.io/) is automatically enabled if a `tsconfig.json` is present.

 ```js
 import { defineConfig } from "@lightbase/eslint-config";